colmena/colmena/README.md

 This will take care of reloading the page when you change your code.

+## Connect to a database

+You can specify the URL to the MongoDB database you want to use with the `MONGODB_URL` environment variable.

+    MONGODB_URL="mongodb://localhost:27017/loopback-angular-admin" npm start

+Set `INITDB` to true if you want to load the initial dataset, which creates the admin user.
+The memory database (default) does this automatically.

+    INITDB=true MONGODB_URL="mongodb://localhost:27017/loopback-angular-admin" npm start

 ## Development

 For development you'd want to look into [yeoman](http://yeoman.io).